fbpx

 Medical care for older adults is often significantly more extensive than for younger individuals.
 Older persons have more medical needs and treatment necessities from aging, and care can grow substantially in price.
 This can drive up the costs of nursing home residency in many cases.

 Keeping up with the correct medical treatments for some older adults is already difficult, and nursing home abuse can further increase these expenses.
 Whether mental or physical, abuse has costs that are not only physical or mental but also financial.
-Treatment for physical injuries or mental health issues can cost a lot of money, and were it not for the abuse such treatment would be unnecessary.
+Treatment for physical injuries or mental health issues can cost a lot of money, and were it not for the abuse, such treatment would be unnecessary.

 Medical treatment can also be uncomfortable and painful for nursing home residents.
-They might have a long recovery time from abuse-related injuries that hinders their lives.
+They might have a long recovery time from abuse-related injuries that hinder their lives.
 Reach out to an elder law lawyer in your area to determine the value of your case and how to best go about recovering your damages.

 Pain and Suffering